watsonfellowship/watson-51/_fellows/angus-pritchard.md

 email: anguspritchard@gmail.com

-school: Sewanee: the University of the South
+school: "Sewanee: the University of the South"

 project: "Iconic Birds Through the Eyes of Community Leaders"